dankuck/dankuck.github.io/_posts/2019-09-06-laravel-collection-dot-notation.md

 notes: "https://github.com/laravel/framework/blob/5.8/src/Illuminate/Support/Arr.php, https://github.com/laravel/framework/blob/5.8/src/Illuminate/Support/Collection.php"
 ---

-When working with Laravel's <a href="https://laravel.com/docs/5.8/collections">Collection</a> class, several of its methods allow you to use a short-hand to access nested values.
+When working with Laravel's <a href="https://laravel.com/docs/5.8/collections">Collection</a> class, several of its methods allow you to use a short hand called dot-notation to access nested values.

 Here's an example of a structure that has nested data we want to pull out and echo.